Husnafazal/ssi-ml-project/README.md

 SSI Prediction API
-This project is a machine learning-based API that predicts the likelihood of Surgical Site Infection (SSI) in patients, using a Flask API to expose a trained model for real-time inference.
-The API allows users to input a patient's ID and receive predictions on whether they are at risk of SSI.
+This project is a machine learning-based API that predicts the likelihood of Surgical Site Infection (SSI) in patients.
+It uses a Flask API to expose a trained model for real-time inference.
+The API allows users to input a patient's data and receive predictions on whether they are at risk of SSI.

 Project Overview
-Purpose: The goal of this project is to provide healthcare professionals with a tool to assess the risk of SSI, using trained machine learning models.
+Purpose: Provide healthcare professionals with a tool to assess the risk of SSI using trained machine learning models.
-Models Used: Two models were trained and deployed - a simple neural network model (simple_model) and an optimized neural network model (optimized_model).
-Each model generates a prediction on the likelihood of SSI.
+Models Used: Two neural network models:
+simple_model: A straightforward neural network.
+optimized_model: An enhanced neural network with improved accuracy.
-Deployment: The API is deployed locally and can be accessed via Postman for demonstration and testing.
+Deployment: The API is deployed locally and can be accessed via Postman for testing.
 Project Structure
 graphql
 Copy code